muellerflorian/walesky-rna-loc-liver/ReadMe.md

 # Demo
-We provide an example data-set, with detailed instructions for how data has to be provided, and then step-by-step instructions for how to perform the analysis.
-Demo data also contains the expected results, which should be obtained in a few minutes.
+We provide an example data-set, with detailed instructions for how data has to be organised.
+Then we detail in step-by-step instructions how to perform the analysis.

+Demo data also contains the expected results, which are obtained in a few minutes.

 # Instructions for use